IITDU-AMIT-MSSE1044/course-project-KKGanguly/ReadMe.md

 ![Alt text](https://github.com/IITDU-AMIT-MSSE1044/course-project-KKGanguly/blob/master/src/flow.jpg "Flow Diagram")

 In the methodlogy, the training algorithm is single attribute.
 However, a multiparameter model is still necessary for more accurate prediction.
 This mutiparameter training model has been incorporated with the project.
 It has been seen that incorporating the multiparameter model results in better cost coverage.

+## Instruction to Use

+The prerequisites and using the technique by execution of the code is explained below.
+The input is a source code directory, which is fixed in the code as input data and the output is detected WDPB loops and coverage analysis.

 ### Prerequisites

 * [srcML](http://www.srcml.org/) - Converts source code to XML and vice-versa
 * [R](https://www.r-project.org/) - For Data Analysis (Training and Prediction)
 * [Eclipse](https://www.eclipse.org/) - IDE for running Java Source Code
 * [JDK8](http://www.oracle.com/technetwork/java/javase/downloads/index.html) - Java Development Kit (Version 8 has been used)

 ### Executing the Code